webscreens/screen-enumeration/EXPLAINER.md

 ### **Nomenclature and the Coordinate System**

-This proposal uses the following multi-monitor terminology found in other
+This proposal uses the following multi-monitor terminology found in other APIs (e.g. in desktop and mobile operating systems):
-systems:

 **Display**: A unit of rendering space, e.g. an external monitor.